The TNI Storage is a folder on a hard drive selected by user.

 - Recent: contains a list of recently opened Storages that allows to quickly switch between them;

-- Backup: create a .zip backup and restore from a backup;
+- Backup: create a .zip backup and restore from a backup (backups can be performed automatically on a schedule);

 - Reload: reads the data from the computer again, if the changes made to the currently opened Storage have not been automatically registered by TNI;